nrfconnect/sdk-nrf/doc/nrf/drivers/sensor_sim.rst

 Configuration
 *************

-You can define instances of the sensor simulator on Devicetree like this:
+You can define instances of the sensor simulator in devicetree as shown in the following code snippet:

 .. code-block:: devicetree